TechLabs-Ruhr/Way-Home/README.md

 - [@Lukas Jazwinski](https://github.com/Lumpays)

 ### Credits
-Next, Typescript, Tailwind template used for the landing page sign up and sign in: https://github.com/cruip/open-react-template
+- Next, Typescript, Tailwind template used for the landing page sign up and sign in: https://github.com/cruip/open-react-template <br>
+- The icons used on the page were taken from fontawesome.com: https://fontawesome.com/icons
-Video toturial used for implementing the chat feature: https://www.youtube.com/watch?v=NlXfg5Pxxh8&t=4627s (we extended it by the GitHub and credentials provider authentication and some further front end features)
+- Video tutorial used for implementing the chat feature: https://www.youtube.com/watch?v=NlXfg5Pxxh8&t=4627s (we extended it by the GitHub and credentials provider authentication and some further front-end enhancements)